RoundingWell/care-ops-frontend/README.md

 Essentially this follows the release branches with [Gitlab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow)

+### Test Releases

+Test releases are built with sourcemaps and follow the same pattern as a regular release.
+Besides the build difference, the branch name will be `test/YYYYMMDD`.

+These branches are useful for sharing to ship to dev sandboxes, and should not be used in production.

 ## Development

 All development work should branch off of and PR into the `develop` branch.